opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 Frames are like tables, and some frames of data contain (at most) one row for each patient, while others contain multiple rows for each patient.
 Whe call these _patient frames_ and _event frames_ respectively.

-A frame consists of multple series of data.
+A frame consists of multiple series of data.
 Each series has a label, and depending of which frame the series was derived from, will be a _patient series_ or an _event series_.

 All the values in a series must be of the same type (or null).